developerjahid/creative-blog/blog/essay-on-education-for-school-students-and-children.md

 ---
-path: essay-oneducation-for-school-students-and-children
+path: /essay-oneducation-for-school-students-and-children
 date: 2020-05-10T07:16:47.208Z
 title: Essay on Education for School Students and Children
 tags:
   - easy
-  - education
+  - dummy
-keywords: 'easy, education, Children'
+keywords: "easy, education, Children"
 description: >-
   Education is an important tool which is very useful in everybody’s life.
   Education is what differentiates us from other living beings on earth.
 It